 Binoculars will separate them into two objects with Saturn, the fainter of the two, lying above the mighty Jupiter.
 However, if you can use a telescope then aim it at them before they get too low.
 You will not only see them as discs, but may even see Saturn’s rings and Jupiter’s belts in the same view, along with the four Galilean moons of Jupiter and Saturn’s largest moon, Titan.
 This will be a brilliant conjunction as the year draws to a close.

 Paul Money is BBC Sky at Night Magazine’s Reviews Editor.
-This article originally appeared in the May 2020 issue of BBC Sky at Night Magazine.
+Pete Lawrence is a co-host of The Sky at Night.
+This article originally appeared in the May and September 2020 issues of BBC Sky at Night Magazine.